 - Heavy Whipping Cream

-Begin by melting 1 stick of butter in a large pot.
-I love using a large cast iron Dutch Oven to make my soups for ease of use, flavor
+Step 1: Begin by melting 1 stick of butter in a large pot.
+I love using a large cast-iron Dutch Oven to make my soups for ease of use, flavor,

-I like to use whole nutmeg because I love the fresh flavor it adds to my recipes.
-Grate the nutmeg with a rasp or cheese grater.
-If you don’t have a whole nutmeg on-hand, it is fine to use ground nutmeg.
+Step 3: Add the nutmeg.
+You can use pre-packaged ground nutmeg or freshly grated nutmeg.
+I like to use whole nutmegs because I love the fresh flavor it adds to my recipes.
+If using whole nutmeg, grate the nutmeg with a rasp or cheese grater.

-Once the onions have softened, add the pumpkin chunks, chicken broth, kosher salt, freshly cracked black pepper, and nutmeg.
-Hold off on adding the heavy whipping cream until later.
+Step 4: Once the onions have softened, add the pumpkin chunks, chicken broth, kosher salt, freshly cracked black pepper, and nutmeg.

-Once the pumpkin has become soft and tender, it’s time to start blending it.
-I use a hand blender because it makes it so much easier to just pop the hand blender into the pot instead of having to spoon out the pumpkin into a table blender.
+Step 6: Once the pumpkin has become soft and tender, it’s time to start blending.
+I use a hand blender because it makes it so much easier to blend the pumpkin right in the big pot.
+You can also spoon the cooled pumpkin mixture into a blender and blend until smooth.

 Note: If you’re using a table-top blender, be sure to let the hot pumpkin soup cool down before adding into the blender.
 Otherwise, you’re going to end up with hot pumpkin soup all over yourself and your kitchen.
 I would also caution you to blend the soup in small batches.